-Breast reduction surgery involves reshaping and reducing the size of breasts.
+Breast reduction surgery involves reducing the size of your breasts and reshaping them.

 You will meet the surgeon carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

-Breast reduction is an operation to remove excess tissue and skin from your breasts.
-Your breasts are then reshaped to make them smaller, and your nipples repositioned.
-Breast reduction can also be used to make the size of your breasts even if one is much larger than the other.
+Breast reduction is an operation to remove some tissue and skin from your breasts.
+Your breasts are then reshaped and your nipples repositioned.
+Breast reduction can also be used to make your breasts more equal in size if one is much larger than the other.

-Breast reduction surgery can relieve any discomfort you may have if you have large breasts, such as:
+Breast reduction surgery can relieve the discomfort you may have if you have large breasts, which can include:

-Many women find it easier to join in with sport and exercise and feel happier and less self-conscious about the way they look after the operation.
+Many women find it easier to join in with sport and exercise, and feel happier and less self-conscious after a breast reduction.

-Breast reduction surgery can also be carried out in men who feel self-conscious about enlarged breasts, known as gynaecomastia.
-It is a different procedure to female breast reduction.
+Breast reduction surgery can also be carried out in men who feel self-conscious about enlarged breasts, a condition called gynaecomastia.
+This is a different procedure to breast reduction in women.

 It's important not to rush into the decision to have cosmetic surgery.
-Discuss your options with your GP, who may be able to recommend a surgeon or help you choose which hospital to be treated in.
+Talk through your options with your GP, who may be able to recommend a surgeon or help you choose which hospital to go to.

-Before you decide to have a breast reduction, you should think about the result you are hoping for and what will fit with your body shape.
-Some women want a radical reduction in size, but this can affect the final shape and appearance of your breasts, so a more moderate reduction may give a better result.
+Before you decide to have a breast reduction, think about the results you are hoping for and what will fit with your body shape.
+You may want a radical reduction in size, but this could affect your body proportions.
+Sometimes a more moderate reduction may give a better overall body shape.

-Because breast size alters with body weight, you will be more suitable for surgery if your weight is stable.
-If you're overweight, your surgeon will advise you to lose weight before your surgery.
+Because breast size alters with body weight, your weight needs to be stable before surgery.
+If you're overweight, your surgeon will advise you to lose weight before your operation.
 Your breasts won't grow back after surgery, but they may get bigger if you put on weight or become pregnant.

 Your surgeon will explain how to prepare for your operation.
-For example, if you smoke, you will be asked to stop, as smoking increases your risk of getting a chest and wound infection, which can slow your recovery.
+For example, if you smoke, you will be asked to stop.
+Smoking increases your risk of getting a chest or wound infection, which can slow your recovery.

-Breast reductions are usually done under a general anaesthetic.
+Breast reduction surgery is usually done under a general anaesthetic.
 This means you will be asleep during the procedure.
 You will be asked to follow fasting instructions.
 This means not eating or drinking, typically for about six hours beforehand.
 However, it's important to follow your surgeon's advice.

 At the hospital, your nurse may check your heart rate and blood pressure, and test your urine.